4 Easy Steps to Compost Chicken Manure

 Unfortunately, you can’t use the chicken manure immediately.
 You need to wait around two months before you can finally use it.
 In the waiting stage, you would need to maintain your pile.
 Mix and turn it from time to time.

-One way to know if it’s ready is by the smell it gives off.
-If it is still rank, it probably is still not okay to use.
+One way to know if it’s ready is by its smell.
+If it is still a foul odor, it probably is not okay to use.
 You want your pile to have an earthy smell.
 In other words, it should smell like soil when you use it.

 Also, you can check its color and texture.
-I may look a little darker than soil or dirt, but it should look something like it.
-If it still looks like a pile of beddings and chicken poo, it’s not yet ready.
+It may look a little darker than soil or dirt, but it should resemble it.
+If it still looks like a pile of bedding and chicken poo, it’s not yet ready.

 Using Your Chicken Manure